Python-David/vaultedb/docs/storage/storage_user_doc.md

-# VaultDB `storage.py`: User-Centered Documentation
+# vaultedb `storage.py`: User-Centered Documentation

 ## Overview

-`storage.py` is the foundation of VaultDB's local document storage engine.
+`storage.py` is the foundation of vaultedb's local document storage engine.
 It provides a lightweight, developer-friendly way to store, retrieve, and manage JSON documents on disk.
 This module ensures each document has a unique `_id`, supports atomic file writes to prevent corruption, and lays the groundwork for later encrypted storage layers.

 This documentation walks through the module from the perspective of a real user: **Timi**, a developer building a journaling app who wants a private, zero-setup, local database.

 ## User Story: Meet Timi

 Timi is building a local journaling app.
 She wants to save daily entries safely on disk without setting up PostgreSQL or MongoDB.
-She chooses VaultDB for its simplicity, atomic safety, and built-in encryption.
+She chooses vaultedb for its simplicity, atomic safety, and built-in encryption.

 ## Step-by-Step: How `storage.py` Helps Timi